2010–11 Xavier Musketeers men's basketball team

 The 2010–11 Xavier Musketeers men's basketball team represented Xavier University in the 2010–11 college basketball season.
 This was head coach Chris Mack's second season at Xavier.
 The Musketeers competed in the Atlantic 10 Conference and played their home games at the Cintas Center.
 They finished the season 24–8, 15–1 in A-10 play to win the regular season conference championship.
 The Musketeers lost in the quarterfinals of the A-10 tournament to Dayton.
-They received an at-large bid in the NCAA tournament as a #6 seed where they lost in the second round to Marquette.
+They received an at-large bid to the NCAA tournament as a #6 seed, where they lost in the second round to Marquette.

 Previous season

 The Musketeers finished the 2009–10 season 26–9, 14–2 in A-10 play to win a share of the regular season championship.
 They lost in the semifinals of the A-10 tournament to Richmond.
-The Musketeers received an at-large bid as a #6 seed to the NCAA tournament where they defeated Minnesota and Pittsburgh before losing to Kansas State in the Sweet Sixteen.
+The Musketeers received an at-large bid as a #6 seed to the NCAA tournament, where they defeated Minnesota and Pittsburgh before losing to Kansas State in the Sweet Sixteen.

 Preseason

 This was head coach Chris Mack's second season at Xavier.

 On October 21, 2010, the Musketeers were picked by other Atlantic 10 coaches to finish second in the league standings and received three first place votes.
 Tu Holloway was named to the All-Conference Second Team, while Dante Jackson was named to the defensive team.
-Jay Bilas of ESPN named Xavier the top team in the Atlantic 10, and praised the coaching job Chris Mack did in his initial season.
+Jay Bilas of ESPN named Xavier the top team in the Atlantic 10, and praised the coaching job Mack did in his initial season.